Baseball at the 2025 Pacific Mini Games

 Baseball was contested at the 2025 Pacific Mini Games, held from 30 June to 8 July, 2025 at the Nippon Stadium in Koror, Palau.
 Five national teams are scheduled to compete in the tournament.

+Palau defeated Guam in the final to capture the gold medal. while the Northern Mariana Islands secured the bronze.

 Participating nations

-Five countries and territories entered baseball teams for the Mini Games.
+Five countries and territories entered baseball teams for the Mini Games, with the Northern Mariana Islands entering the competition as the defending champions.